 The film BEYOND THE EDGE chronicles the true story of their extraordinary achievement.
-In the film, scenes fill the screen from Aoraki Mountain, Cook National Park, and Auckland, New Zealand along with, of course, Mount Everest, Sagarmatha National Park in Nepal.
+In the movie, scenes fill the screen from Aoraki Mountain, Cook National Park, and Auckland, New Zealand, along with, of course, Mount Everest, Sagarmatha National Park in Nepal.
 “Beyond endurance, beyond imagination,” the movie’s tagline, reveals a thrilling and informative account of just how it occurred.
 You are there.

-There were “colossal expectations” on the expedition leader John Hunt’s shoulders, which were similar to those on the manned space flights circling the moon.
+There were “colossal expectations” on the expedition leader John Hunt’s shoulders, which were similar to those on the crewed space flights circling the moon.
 Ever hear of the name John Hunt?

-The possibility, the wonderment of achieving the summit ranks it with the exploration of earth’s moon.
-Both exhibited large questions of doubt and fate while drawing great minds together to make them a reality.
+The possibility, the wonderment of achieving the summit, ranks it with the exploration of earth’s moon.
+Both exhibited broad questions of doubt and fate while drawing great minds together to make them a reality.
 Though separated by some 16 years, an eternity in terms of modern development, both captured history’s imagination.